 Think of Mareeba as the Melbourne of the tropical north – they take their coffee seriously up here.
 It’s one of the two major coffee-growing regions in the country with a number of small plantations producing high-quality beans.
 Visit the Skybury Tropical Plantation to watch the beans being processed and sample a cup of the fine Arabica coffee.
-If you’re more of a tea drinker, visit the lush, green fields of the Nerada Tea Plantation near Malanda for an insider’s guide on how tea is grown and processed.

 All of the exceptional Tablelands produce can be found in great restaurants and cafes dotted throughout the region.
 The Whistle Stop in Yungaburra is a local favourite, serving excellent coffee and sweet treats in a leafy, butterfly-filled courtyard.
 Try freshly smoked barramundi and (if you’re feeling adventurous) crocodile at the Australian Playpus Park or sample Italian with a Swiss twist at Nick’s Swiss-Italian Restaurant, also in Yungaburra.